mephistolist/godev/README.md

 ```
 You will probably noticed that we ran the program with the time command above and it is greatly faster than other popular DevOps software when running four different tasks across two hosts.
 If for whatever reason you need to slow this down, you can use the -t or --timeout option to add a pause in a number of seconds between hosts.
 Godev will always respect the order of commands in the commands.txt file, but it will not necessarily follow the order of hosts in the inventory file.
 If you need specific actions to happen on specific hosts in a certain order you can configure multiple inventory files and specify them with the -i or --inventory option.
 The only requirement here is that the file begins with the word "inventory" like inventory_web, inventory_linux, inventory_db, etc.

 There is also another way to run code with the -s or --script option.
-Using this option we can rsync a script or binary to the /tmp folder of a host and execute it:
+Using this option we can rsync a script or binary written in any language to the /tmp folder of a host and execute it:

 ```
 $ godev -s ./tests/hello